tapis-project/documentation/source/technical/pods.rst

 - LangFlow
 - UptimeKuma

 That is to say the service works well with a variety of applications and services.
 Reach out to us if you have a specific application in mind and we can help you get it running on Pods.
-Some of these applications have templates, some run without no specific modifications, and other might require indepth development work.
+Some of these applications have templates, some run with no specific modifications, and other might require in-depth development work.

 ----